Seventh-tier Alvechurch to play Cheltenham

 Hereford v Portsmouth

-Shrewsbury v York City
+Shrewsbury Town v York City

 Buxton v Merthyr Town